adityaranade/portfolio/README.md

 # portfolio
-Folder for all the projects
+Folder to keep data and scripts used for portfolio